Every spending situation is unique. SingSaver assembles the ‘Best For‘ list, so you can decide what’s best for you.

 FWD Cancer Insurance: Best and most unique benefits

 That aside, the nuts and bolts of FWD’s cancer insurance plan stand up well against the market.
-Basic coverage starts as low as $50,000 but goes all the way up to $200,000—the upper limit of the market.
+Basic coverage starts as low as S$50,000 but goes all the way up to S$200,000—the upper limit of the market.
 Furthermore, it pays out a full 100% of the sum assured even for early stage diagnoses.
 There’s also a smaller and separate death benefit.

-Its premiums are priced slightly above the market average, but if that is not a big issue for you, this is a great ‘all-rounder’ plan that has one of the best benefits on the market.
+Its premiums are priced slightly above the market average (starting at S$7 a month if you’re a non-smoking 30-year-old male), but if that is not a big issue for you, this is a great ‘all-rounder’ plan that has one of the best benefits on the market.
+Application is hassle-free too, with just one health declaration and no medical examination required

 FWD Cancer Insurance Promotion: